jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v6.md

 ### I got an iPad Pro and it is magical

-I have been becoming increasingly grouchy about the gadgets I’ve been buying lately (ref fancy-electronics post, bring into Roam as well?).
+I have been becoming increasingly grouchy about the gadgets I’ve been buying lately ([post: I Miss Buying Fancy New Electronics](/posts/spending-electronics/)).
 But a few weeks ago I caved an ordered an iPad Pro.
 I was not prepared for this.

  - [some great responses to my tweet asking for app recommendations](https://twitter.com/jborichevskiy/status/1266160693474099200?s=20)